timer

 This module provides useful functions related to time.
 Unless otherwise

-stated, time is always measured in milliseconds
+stated, time is always measured in milliseconds.
+All

 timer functions return immediately, regardless of work carried